 Having established a Constitutional framework for political and religious freedom, America still lived with the disquieting lie of its harshest institution: slavery.
 There had long been vocal critics of slavery, such as the Quaker Anthony Benezet in 1772, who called for an end to the “barbaric traffic” of the slave trade.
 But on the whole the spirit of “liberty and justice for all” did not extend to the African captives enslaved in America.
 The first decades of the 19th century brought to a head the deep contradictions between America’s ideals and its practice of slavery.

 From the standpoint of America’s ongoing encounter with religious difference, the institution of slavery played a tremendous role in shaping American religious life.
-It brought African religious traditions—both West African tribal traditions and Islam—to American shores, and created a crucible of oppression out of which rose new African-American forms of Christian worship and expression.
+It brought African religious traditions—both West African tribal traditions and Islam—to American shores and created a crucible of oppression out of which rose new African-American forms of Christian worship and expression.
 Slavery forced white Americans to rethink their own religious identity, struggling with the deepest dictates of their conscience and the practices of their churches.
 Many denominations split over the questions raised.

-With the African slave trade, the first sizeable group of Muslims also came to America.
-While slave trade statistics are fraught with imprecision and the existence of Islam was frequently not even recognized by those keeping the numbers, it has been estimated that somewhere between 10 and 30 percent of the slaves brought to America between 1711 and 1808 were Muslim.
+With the African slave trade, the first sizable group of Muslims also came to America.
+While slave trade statistics are fraught with imprecision and the existence of Islam was frequently not recognized by those keeping data, it has been estimated that somewhere between 10 and 30 percent of the slaves brought to America between 1711 and 1808 were Muslim.
 They brought their practice of prayer, their fasting and dietary practices, and their knowledge of the Qur’an with them to American shores.
 Bilalia Fula, for example, was a slave on the Sea Islands of Georgia in the late eighteenth and early nineteenth centuries.
 According to all accounts, Bilalia gave his children Muslim names, wore a fez and long coat, spoke French, English, and Arabic, and was finally buried with his prayer rug and his Qur’an.
 Other early American Muslims whose accounts have been recorded include Salih Bilali, a slave on St. Simon’s Island, Georgia, and Omar Ibn Said, who left behind an autobiographical narrative.

 The early white resistance to Christian missionary efforts among the African slaves is well known.
 White colonists feared that slaves’ conversion would require their owners to emancipate them, that the Africans were too brutish to benefit, or that conversion would inspire insubordination and revolt.
 Moreover, the scarcity of missionaries affected not only blacks but whites as well.
 Albert J. Raboteau, considered the leading expert on slave religion, concludes, “During the first 120 years of black slavery in British North America, Christianity made little headway in the slave population.”
-But with the “Great Awakening” of the 1740s, Methodist and Baptist traditions made inroads into the slave population of the South.
+But with the “Great Awakening” of the 1740s, Methodist and Baptist movements made inroads into the slave population of the South.

-For many slaves, Christianity—adapted to their situation—became a deeply-held faith and a means of self-preservation.
+For many slaves, Christianity—once adapted to their situation—became a deeply-held faith and a means of self-preservation.
 Slaves often identified themselves with both the people of Israel held captive in Egypt and with the poor and downtrodden to whom Christ promised the greatest rewards in heaven.
 Both in sermon and song, slaves lifted up these themes of hope, freedom, and justice in their expressions of Christianity.
-They transformed Christian faith and worship into their own distinctive idiom, and in doing so made a profound and lasting contribution to the shape of American Christianity and American music.
+They transformed Christian faith and worship into their own distinctive idiom, and in doing so they made a profound and lasting contribution to the shape of American Christianity and American music.

 The deep moral dilemmas provoked by the practice of enslaving Africans also fractured Christian America.
 Several denominations split over the issue: the Methodists in 1844, the Baptists in 1845, and the Presbyterians in 1857.
 In the decades between the writing of the Constitution and the onset of the Civil War, these conflicts dominated American religious and political life.
 Some whites continued to argue in support of slave holding, while others insisted that the importation of slaves must be halted.
 The abolitionists, however, fought for the total and immediate emancipation of the slaves.